 Black sagebrush dominates the overstory and perennial bunchgrasses in the understory are reduced, either from competition with shrubs or from inappropriate grazing, or from both.
 Rabbitbrush may be a significant component.
-Galleta and/or Sandberg bluegrass may increase and become co-dominant with deep rooted bunchgrasses.
-Utah juniper may be present and without management will likely increase.
+Galleta may increase and become co-dominant with deep rooted bunchgrasses.
 Annual non-natives species may be stable or increasing due to lack of competition with perennial bunchgrasses.
 This site is susceptible to further degradation from grazing, drought, and fire.
 This community is at risk of crossing a threshold to either State 3.0 (grazing or fire) or State 4.0 (fire).

-A low severity fire, Aroga moth infestation, or brush treatments would decrease the overstory of sagebrush and allow for the understory perennial grasses to increase.
+A low severity fire (or brush management) would decrease the overstory of sagebrush and allow for the understory perennial grasses to increase.
 Fires are typically low severity resulting in a mosaic pattern due to low fuel loads.
 A fire following an unusually wet spring or a change in management favoring an increase in fine fuels may be more severe and reduce sagebrush cover to trace amounts.
 Annual non-native species are likely to increase after fire.

 Absence of disturbance over time, chronic drought, inappropriate grazing management or combinations of these would allow the sagebrush overstory to increase and dominate the site.
-Inappropriate grazing management reduces the perennial bunchgrass understory; conversely galleta grass and/or Sandberg bluegrass may increase in the understory.
+Inappropriate grazing management reduces the perennial bunchgrass understory; conversely galleta grass may increase in the understory.